Systemic Consensing: Influence

 Thanks to the books, talks and workshops, Systemic Consensing has had significant coverage in the German-speaking world, including articles in the newspapers Die Tageszeitung, Die Deutsche Apotheker Zeitung and Die Furche.
 The voting work-group of Foodsharing.de and the Saxony branch of the Grassroots Democratic Party of Germany consider the use of Systemic Consensing for internal decisions.

-Until now, only one of the books has been translated into English, and the official website remains available only in German, contributing to much lower reach in the English-speaking world.
+Until now, only one of the books has been translated into English.